bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+Armada.
+A multi-cluster batch queuing system for high-throughput workloads on Kubernetes: https://github.com/armadaproject/armada

 JsonDB a pure java database that stores its data as Json Files: https://github.com/Jsondb/jsondb-core

 ----

 **Linux & DevOps:**

+logto.
+Authentication and authorization infrastructure for SaaS and AI apps, built on OIDC and OAuth 2.1 with multi-tenancy, SSO, and RBAC: https://github.com/logto-io/logto

 Terminator is a cross-platform SSH client built with [Wails v3](https://v3.wails.io/) and Go.
 Supports self-hosted servers for sync.